skytap/course-manager-examples/cs-templates/ruby-course-manager/README.md

 ### Control Data Stubbing for Local Development

-A challenge in developing scripts that interact with the Control Endpoint is that it is only available from within a Skytap environment.
+A challenge in developing scripts that interact with the Control Endpoint is that it is only available from within a Kyndryl Cloud Uplift environment.
 To help with this, LabControl supports the use of "stub" data for local development.
 If you would like to modify the stubbed data returned when running your script locally, simply modify the file in `lib/script_support/stub_data/lab_control/control_data.json`.

 ## License

-Copyright 2025 Skytap Inc.
+Copyright 2026 Kyndryl Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.